 - It takes a lot of time and energy keeping people under you motivated to succeed

 This is win-win-win type of work.
 I get to write about something that I love.
-You get the amazing thing you were looking for.
-And I get paid a bit for matching you up with the amazing thing you were looking for.
+A customer gets the thing they were looking for.
+And I get paid a bit for matching up the customer with the thing they were looking for.

 That’s the short and sweet version.
 There’s actually a little more to it than that.
 You need to learn: